marcoscastrot/mct-axado/README.md

 update-database
 ```

-This is it!
+That is it!
 The project is ready to run.

 ## Contributing